devdeliw/website/content/posts/nasa_derive_1.md

 \vec{B} = \nabla \times \vec{A}.
 $$

-$A$ is not unique, but to make math simpler we can impose the Coulomb gauge condition
+$A$ isn't unique, but to make math simple we can impose the Coulomb gauge condition
 $ \nabla \cdot \vec{A} = 0.$

 Substituting yields